-If you have done a previous funding round and you need the consent of existing investors to issue new shares (check your old Shareholders Agreement) then follow the same steps above to create, sign and share your Investor Consent Notice to the relevant investors.
+As mentioned, if you have done a previous funding round and you need the consent of existing investors to issue new shares (check your existing Shareholders Agreement).
+If you have selected in the terms previously that you have investor consent provisions in a previous round, then an Investor Consent Notice will appear in the workflow.

-Please note, if you are doing multiple SeedFAST Agreements you will only need to send one Investor Consent Notice for the total amount you are raising through SeedFASTs.
+Please note that if you are doing multiple SeedFAST Agreements, you will only need to send one Investor Consent Notice for the total amount you are raising through SeedFASTs.

 If there were no investor consent provisions in your last round, or if this is your first round then you can ignore this document.

 6. Shareholders Resolution:

 The Shareholders Resolution must be signed by at least 75% of the voting shareholders before the date on the SeedFAST.
 You will only need one Shareholders Resolution if you are doing multiple SeedFASTs.

 The Shareholders Resolution will give you authority to convert the SeedFAST(s) into shares in the Company so that the total number of new shares will not exceed the maximum number of shares that will be created if all SeedFASTs convert at the low valuation.
 Don’t worry: the platform will automatically do the maths to calculate this number of shares for you!